bbauska/UC-Davis-Inter-jQuery-old/README.md

 ---
-UC-Davis-Inter-with-jQuery : University of California @Davis  - Interactivity with JavaScript & jQuery.
+UC-Davis-Inter-with-jQuery : University of California @Davis  - Interactivity with JavaScript & jQuery
 ---

 Interactivity with JavaScript & jQuery